sebelga/gstore-node/README.md

 # Documentation
 The [complete documentation](https://sebloix.gitbook.io/gstore-node/)  of gstore-node is in gitbook.
-If you find any mistake or would like to improve it, [feel free to open a PR](https://github.com/sebelga/gstore-node-docs/pulls).
+If you find any mistake in the docs or would like to improve it, [feel free to open a PR](https://github.com/sebelga/gstore-node-docs/pulls).

 <a name="example"/>